 Proteins (if you desire to have it as a main course)

 Extras (choose just 1-2 or you’re not eating something healthy anymore)

 croutons (bonus points for homemade croutons)

-I kept my salad super simple because it’s what I had in the house: Spinach, tomatoes, cucumbers and croutons.
+Pictured above is my super simple salad, using ingredients I had in the house: Spinach, tomatoes, cucumbers and croutons, topped with a drizzle of ranch dressing.
+Doesn’t it look delicious?
 I also might have dipped some cheesy breadsticks in this dressing too.

 Craving more?
 Here are some great salad ideas!

 - 2 tablespoons mayonnaise made with olive oil